- Pneumonia is inflammation caused by infection that affects the air sacs in the lungs

 - Deciding what follow-up and preventive care are needed

-Whether patients are treated at home or admitted to the hospital, receiving their first dose of antibiotics quickly improves the outcome of the illness and the speed at which they get better.
+Whether people are treated at home or admitted to the hospital, receiving their first dose of antibiotics quickly improves the outcome of the illness and the speed at which they get better.

 Determining the Need for Hospitalization

 Determining the site of care is an important clinical decision.
-A clinician must decide whether the patient would best be treated in one of the following settings:
+A clinician must decide whether the person would best be treated in one of the following settings:

 - Short term hospital stay or observational unit

-Many adult patients do not need to be hospitalized for pneumonia, and can be safely treated at home.
-Likewise, many patients who are admitted to the hospital could be released sooner.
-Strategies are being devised to determine which patients can be safely discharged and when they can be discharged.
-In general, low-risk patients with mild-to-moderate pneumonia do just as well when treated as outpatients.
+Many adult people do not need to be hospitalized for pneumonia, and can be safely treated at home.
+Likewise, many people who are admitted to the hospital could be released sooner.
+Strategies are being devised to determine which people can be safely discharged and when they can be discharged.
+In general, low-risk people with mild-to-moderate pneumonia do just as well when treated as outpatients.
 They return to work and normal activities faster than those treated in the hospital.

 Some of the important factors used to make a decision include:

-- Patients who have been living in a nursing home or other residential facility are of greater concern.
+- People who have been living in a nursing home or other residential facility are of greater concern.

-- Elderly patients and infants, particularly infants younger than 1 month old, are more likely to be admitted.
+- Older people and infants, particularly infants younger than 1 month old, are more likely to be admitted.